aroshani1985/IoT-Engineer-C-Test-Project/README.md

 Secure communucation between two node based on request and reply

 # Protocol implementation files
-  -path is: main/com folder
+  1) path is: main/com folder
-  -encdec.c/h files are used for encryption and decription
+  2) encdec.c/h files are used for encryption and decription

   # Protocol test files
-  -path is: main/test folder
+  1) path is: main/test folder
-  -comtest.c/h files are used for testing communication protocol implemented functions
+  2) comtest.c/h files are used for testing communication protocol implemented functions